openvinotoolkit/model_server/docs/FaceDetectionScriptExample.md

    python face_detection.py --batch_size 1 --width 600 --height 400 --input_images_dir images --output_dir results --model_name person-detection

 ```

-Note : Add the `model_name` parameter and pass the model name you have used while running the docker image.

 ### Output of the Script